 - a.
 Executive Director: The Executive Director (ED) oversees and advances all Bright Star Schools.
 The ED embodies and advocates for the mission, vision, and strategic direction of the school organization.
 The Executive director drives systems and accountability to engender academic excellence, holistic programs and inclusive supports for students and families.
 He or she ensures compliance with the school's charters and all relevant laws and requirements as set forth by the District and State.
-The executive director manages all external and internal operations, such as working with the Board, reporting to and interfacing with the authorizer, fundraising, public relations and ensuring the finance and operations of the schools.
-The ED oversees all positions in the organization and directly manages the DSE, CBO, CAO and COO.
+The Executive Director manages all external and internal operations, such as working with the Board, reporting to and interfacing with the authorizer, fundraising, public relations and ensuring the finance and operations of the schools.
+The ED oversees all positions in the organization and directly manages the DSE, CBO, and COO.
 The ED is hired and evaluated by the Board of Directors of Bright Star Schools. - b.
 Deputy Superintendent of Education: The Deputy Superintendent of Education (DSE) is responsible for overall school performance, and is the primary person responsible for the management of school growth, culture and the viability of schools over time.
-The DSE oversees the Principals, Assistant Principal, the Vice President of Family and Student Services, and the Directors of Special Education in their management and guidance of the school staff.
-The DSE is hired and evaluated by the Executive Director. - c.
-Chief Business Officer: The Chief Business Officer (CBO) leads financial operations for Bright Star Schools.
+The DSE oversees the Heads of Schools, Principals, Assistant Principals, the Vice President of Family and Student

+Services, and the Directors of Special Education in their management and guidance of the school staff.
+The DSE is hired and evaluated by the Executive Director.

+- c.
+Chief Business Officer: The Chief Business Officer (CBO) leads facility, finance and outreach operations for Bright Star Schools.
 The CBO manages Bright Star's facilities team, which is responsible for identifying, acquiring, renovating and maintaining the educational facilities serving the Bright Star network.
-The CBO also oversees the strategy team in completing special projects in Media/Marketing, Branding, Advancement and Advocacy integral to the success of the schools, and provide direction for Outreach and Enrollment efforts.
-The CBO works closely with finance personnel (primarily the CAO) to create and manage school and organizational budgets.
-The CBO manages all facility personnel, outreach and enrollment personnel, strategy personnel, as well as a number of strategic consultants and advisors.
-The CBO is hired and evaluated by the Executive Director.
+The CBO also oversees Outreach and Enrollment efforts.
+The CBO works closely with finance personnel and oversees the accounting department to create and manage school and organizational budgets and to ensure the organization has the financial strength and operating efficiency to ensure the sustainability of the organization.
+The CBO ensures that people systems, fiscal controls, administrative and reporting procedures are in place to serve the students, parents and staff.
+The CBO manages all accounting personnel, facility personnel, outreach and enrollment personnel, as well as a number of strategic consultants and advisors.
+The CBO is hired and evaluated by the Executive Director. - d.

-- d.
-Chief Accounting Officer: The Chief Accounting Officer provides the leadership, management and vision necessary to ensure that the organization has financial strength and operating efficiency to ensure the sustainability of the organization, as well as ensures the people systems, fiscal controls, administrative and reporting procedures are in place to serve the students, parents and staff.
-The CAO is responsible for budget implementation, accounting, audit, forecasting, strategic planning, and federal, state and donor reporting and compliance.
-In addition, the CAO will have primary day-to-day responsibility for managing and controlling, planning, implementing, all financial-related activities of the organization.
-The CAO is hired and evaluated by the Executive Director. - e.
 Chief Operations Officer: The Chief Operations Officer (COO) is an essential leader in the network, providing input into all strategic and operational aspects of the organization.
 The COO is responsible for overseeing the following departments at all schools: school operations, student information, compliance and legal activity, survey administration, human resources, and information technology.
 The COO is hired and evaluated by the Executive Director.

-4.2: Governing Board Composition And Member Selection: Composition of the Board
+Governing Board Composition And Member Selection

+4.2: Composition of the Board

-Full resumes and Board Questionnaires for each Board member are included in Tab 11.
-The composition of the governing board is a range of professional backgrounds and relationships to the communities the school's students come from.
-For example, it includes K-12 education, higher-education, non-profit, and for-profit business professionals, along with individuals and parents who are heavily invested in the school community.
-In order to substantially involve each local school community in organization-level governance, Bright Star has approved the inclusion of Parent Board Members within the meetings of the Bright Star Schools Board of Directors.
-The Parent Board Members have the same responsibility and ability to vote in governance decisions as regular Bright Star Board Members.
+The composition of the governing board is a range of professional backgrounds, ranging from organizational success to K-12 expertise, as well as understanding the communities the school's students come from and representative of our student's identities.
+This includes members with backgrounds in K-12 education, higher- education, non-profit, and for-profit business professionals, along with individuals who are heavily invested in the school community.

-4.3: Governing Board Composition And Member Selection: Board Member Selection
+4.3: Board Member Selection